 Further more comprehensive studies are proposed to be carried out in the future based on an approach which, as a second step, will consider additional scenarios, analyse potential mitigation techniques, define sharing conditions and/or conduct statistical simulations.

+Due to an appropriate protection level of the incumbent services in 5350 – 5470 MHz and above 5725 MHz it is necessary to foster a case by case individual authorisation rather than a general authorisation and/or introduce mitigation techniques fulfilling the necessary protection requirements and/or reduce the appropriate radio parameters and if necessary hesitate to introduce WAS/RLANs in the subject bands.

 EC mandate TO CEPT